JamesRamm/plume/docs/user_guide/schemas.rst

 Like a regular marshmallow schema, you can call ``dumps`` and ``loads`` to serialize and deserialize data.
 You can do this safely with no impact on the database (just like marshamllow).
-In order to save/get data from the database, Feather provides new methods and resource classes to work directly with these methods.
+In order to save/get data from the database, Plume provides new methods and resource classes to work directly with these methods.

 Since the schema will be backed by MongoDB, we must connect before creating an instance:

 .. code-block:: python

-    from feather import connection
+    from plume import connection

     # Without arguments we connect to the default database on localhost
     client = connect()